Skip to contents

 The error_radius represents expected imprecision in reference-point digitization (e.g., preservation quality, erosion, deformation, or subjective landmark interpretation).
 By specifying a realistic tolerance, users can evaluate how sensitive each metric is to anatomical or taphonomic uncertainty and identify parameters that remain stable despite imperfect preservation.

-For every track and simulation, landmarks are randomly displaced within a circular area of radius r, using either a uniform model ("uniform") or a truncated Gaussian on X and Y with SD = r/2 ("gaussian", truncated at ±3 SD).
+For every trackway and simulation, landmarks are randomly displaced within a circular area of radius r, using either a uniform model ("uniform") or a truncated Gaussian on X and Y with SD = r/2 ("gaussian", truncated at ±3 SD).
 Each perturbed landmark set is converted to a medial trajectory (midpoints between consecutive footprints, as in tps_to_track()), and parameters are recalculated via track_param().
 For each metric \(Y\), total variance is partitioned via the law of total variance into:

 • Residual — residual from the random-intercept model on simulation means (no observer terms in this simulation-only setup).